History of the Trans-Am Series: Golden era (1968–1972)

 In 1972, the series would begin officially awarding Drivers' Championships, with the first-ever titles going to George Follmer in an ex-Penske Roy Woods AMC Javelin, and John Morton in a Datsun 510, before changing back to a single class for the '73, '74, and '75 seasons.
 Had the Drivers' Championship been in place right from the start, Mark Donohue would have been the first back-to-back winner in 1968 and 1969, and also the first three-time winner.

+The "Golden Era" is now celebrated in various historic racing events.
+A 2022 Jay Leno's Garage episode featured Trans-Am of the era.
+Mike Joy told Leno in 1990, twenty Trans-Am race cars from this era participated in a Historic Trans-Am event at Lime Rock Park.
+In 1992, Monterey Historics brought 20 such cars from the same era to their event at Sears Point International Raceway.
+Joy owns and drives a Jerry Thompson-driven No. 4 Owens Corning Camaro, whilst owning a Walter Parkins driven No. 17 Camaro that his son Scott drives at historic car events.
+Today, Historic Trans-Am celebrates the "Golden Era," with period-correct cars being raced at various circuits today.

 "Two-Five Challenge"

 For 1971 and 1972, the Under 2.0 Liter class' engine displacement limit was increased by 500cc to 2.5 Liters, and the classes renamed, with the "U2" class being renamed the "Two-Five Challenge".
 1971 was very exciting as Horst Kwech, in a Herb Wetanson Alfa-Romeo GTV, and John Morton in Pete Brock's BRE Datsun 510, fought it out for the title.
 After a hard-fought season with much off-track puffing, Datsun won the first of their only two Manufacturers' Championships ever, but only after a tie-breaker (having more wins).
 In '72, Datsun would again defeat Alfa Romeo to win the Two-Five Challenge, and hence the title, this time convincingly.
 When these two marques dropped out after the 1972 season, interest in the series decreased.
 Already contributing to the Trans-Am Championship's decline was the dominance of AMC.
 Follmer and Donohue had switched to AMC in 1970, ending the Ford vs Chevy rivalry that had made the series famous.